 With them was Fanny Ebbert, Nez Perce wife of George Ebbert.

-Starving, with little food, bitter cold, and the rain dripping through the tent, this brave band hung on, hoping for a better future.
-Not knowing what would happen or what faced them, they hung on together.ย Christmas was celebrated in spirit only.
+Starving, with little food, bitterly cold, and the rain dripping through the tent, this brave band hung on, hoping for a better future.
+They hung on together, not knowing what would happen or what faced them.
+Christmas was celebrated in spirit only.

-Historian Ginny Mapes provided these notes to us so that we can understand how this bleak situation was viewed by our pioneers.
+Historian Ginny Mapes provided these notes to us to understand how our pioneers viewed this bleak situation.

-A quote from memoirs of the Meek family, given by Virginia, Joe’s wife โ “Oh, but it
+A quote from memoirs of the Meek family, given by Virginia, Joe’s wife —

 had a nice fire and made it nice and warm, but I couldn’t help it, I was lonesome and